-Therefore the owners of blue French bulldogs have to make some lifestyle changes to compensate for the various known health issues in their dogs.
+Therefore, the owners of blue French bulldogs have to make some lifestyle changes to compensate for their dogs’ various known health issues.

 The flat face of the blue French bulldog has not evolved naturally but has been designed deliberately by mixing dogs with smaller muzzles.

 They are low-energy dogs because they do not get sufficient oxygen in their tiny bodies.